Human trafficking in the United States: Georgia

-Out of Darkness is an organization that is against sex trafficking which is located in Atlanta, Georgia; Out of Darkness falls under section 501(c) (3).
+Out of Darkness is an organization that is against sex trafficking which is located in Atlanta, Georgia; Out of Darkness falls under section 501(c)(3).
 Their "mission is to reach, rescue and restore all victims of commercial sexual exploitation, that the glory of God may be known."

 BeLoved Atlanta is an organization that focuses on the "community of women who have survived trafficking, prostitution, and addiction".
 BeLoved Atlanta will provide a residential home to adult women who were personally affected by sexual exploitation, they are able to provide their services to residents for up to two years.

 End It "is a coalition of the leading organizations in the world to fight for freedom".
 Their mission is to shine a light on all forms of slavery.
 End it "Partners are doing the work, on the ground, every day, to bring AWARENESS, PREVENTION, RESCUE, and RESTORATION."

-Not for sale is about protecting individuals from modern-day slavery and human trafficking.
-Not for sale started out in San Francisco but is now located in 15 other states.
+Not For Sale is about protecting individuals from modern-day slavery and human trafficking.
+Not For Sale started in San Francisco but is now located in 15 other states.
 They provide safety, job training, and life skills, along with many other outlets.